Profile milling with router and milling table - How to mill perfect profiles

 This depends on your desired look, feel or function.
 Make sure that the milling cutter fits your machine and is suitable for the material to be processed.

-What is the difference between a router and a milling table?
+What is the difference between a router and a router table?

 A router is a portable machine that you guide over the workpiece - perfect for flexible applications or mobile construction site work.
 A router table, on the other hand, is stationary: The router motor is built in and you guide the workpiece over the stationary tool.
 This often allows you to achieve greater precision and safety.